 Jeep blew us away with the Grand Cherokee way back in 2011, and it’s a testament to this SUV’s design that it still looks so good nearly 10 years later.
 Trapezoidal wheel arches, sleek headlights, subtle chrome or blacked-out trim, and that trademark seven-slot grille check all the right boxes, and the big power SRT and Trackhawk models turn the intensity up with fender flares and big wheels and tires.

 The interior hasn’t aged quite as well as the exterior, but it remains high-quality and comfortable, with a good balance of screens and buttons or dials to make functionality easier.
 Limited, Overland, and Summit models add fine leather, wood, and metal for an upscale feel that lets the Grand Cherokee punch well above its price bracket.

 The hallmark of the 2020 Jeep Grand Cherokee is performance, from hilarious supercharged V-8 power to off-road capability

 The 2020 Jeep Grand Cherokee offers big performance no matter the model, from a stalwart base V-6 to a hilarious supercharged V-8.
-We give it 9 out of 10 with a nod to its off-road capability.
+We give it 7 out of 10 with a nod to its ride and handling, and to its off-road capability.
 (Read more about how we rate cars.)

 The Grand Cherokee offers five engine options—four gasoline and one diesel, all of which are powerful and capable to various degrees.
 The base 3.6-liter V-6 is a tried-and-true power plant that makes 295 horsepower and 260 pound-feet of torque through rear-wheel drive and a smooth 8-speed automatic transmission.
 All-wheel drive is available on the V-6 and standard on all V-8 powered models.